tamarin-prover/tamarin-prover/src/005_protocol-specification.md

 they are introduced.
 Modeling this using linear facts would require that every rule that has such a fact in the left-hand-side, also has an exact copy of this fact in the right-hand side.
-While there is no fundamental problem with this modeling, it is inconvenient for the user and it also might lead Tamarin to explore rule instantiations that are irrelevant for tracing such facts.
+While there is no fundamental problem with this modeling in theory, it is inconvenient for the user and it also might lead Tamarin to explore rule instantiations that are irrelevant for tracing such facts in practice.
+Note that such irrelevant exploration may even lead to non-termination!
+Thus, the use of permanent facts, which we call 'persistent facts', is preferred.

-For the above two reasons, we introduce 'persistent facts', which are never removed from the state.
+For the above two reasons, we now introduce 'persistent facts', which are never removed from the state.
 We denote these facts by prefixing them with a bang (`!`).